-This social welfare policy course is designed to provide an overview of the history and context for the development of social welfare policies and services.
-Special attention is also given to an analysis of contemporary policies and programs, the process of policy formulation, and the role of the social worker in advocating for social justice in the social welfare system.
+Provides an overview of the history and context for the development of social welfare policies and services, analyses of contemporary policies and programs, the process of policy formulation, and the role of the social worker in advocating for social justice in the social welfare system.
 Prerequisite: SOCW601.